TobiOnatoye/Pelumi/README.md

 - ⬆️ Hi guys, a quick update to my journey so far.
 - 🪪I have added the scrum master certifiaction to my portfolio, soon to add PRINCE2.
 - 👨🏽‍🔬I have also honed my skills in frontend (evidently) and cloud security concepts(Penetration testing)
-- 👨🏾‍💻I am currently honing my skills in DevOps which is directly related to my software engineering journey and my overall goal of being an impeccable Product/Project Manager.
+- 👨🏾‍💻I am currently honing my skills in DevOps which is directly related to my software engineering journey and my overall goal of being a Product Director.
 - 🔖I recently added AI/ML to my career roadmap due to the rising market demand and evolvement of the Tech environment.